BlocksHub/expo-fetcher/README.md

 - Redirect control and error handling
 - Full support for HTTP methods and body types
 - Seamless integration with Expo and React Native
-- Native implementation for iOS and Android(soon)
+- Native implementation for iOS and Android

 ---